 38764139DOI

 BACKGROUND: Retained hemothorax (rHTX) requiring intervention occurs in up to 20% of patients who undergo chest tube (TT) placement for a hemothorax (HTX).
-Thoracic irrigation at the time of TT placement decreases the need for secondary intervention in this patient group but those findings are limited because of the single center design.
-A multi-center study was conducted to evaluate the effectiveness of thoracic irrigation.
+Thoracic irrigation at the time of TT placement decreases the need for secondary intervention in this patient group but those findings are limited because of the single-center design.
+A multicenter study was conducted to evaluate the effectiveness of thoracic irrigation.

-CONCLUSION: This Western Trauma Association multi-center study demonstrates a benefit of thoracic irrigation at the time of TT placement for a HTX.
+CONCLUSION: This Western Trauma Association multicenter study demonstrates a benefit of thoracic irrigation at the time of TT placement for a HTX.
 Thoracic irrigation reduces the odds of a secondary intervention for rHTX-related complications by 44%.

-LEVEL OF EVIDENCE: Therapeutic Study, Level II.
+LEVEL OF EVIDENCE: Therapeutic/Care Management; Level II.

 Author List